 95369.
 Recordkeeping Requirements.

-Each manufacturer, distributor, and retailer of small containers of automotive refrigerant must retain invoices for a period not less than 5 years that show the manufacturer, distributor, or retailer name, business name, physical address, contact name, telephone number, fax number, email address, web site address, sale date, and the quantity of small containers of automotive refrigerant purchased or sold.
+Each manufacturer, distributor, and retailer of small containers of automotive refrigerant must retain invoices for a period not less than 5 years that show the manufacturer, distributor, or retailer name, business name, physical address, contact name, telephone number, fax number, e-mail address, web site address, sale date, and the quantity of small containers of automotive refrigerant purchased or sold.

-Each retailer of small containers of automotive refrigerant must maintain records on a manufacturer-specific basis for a period not less than 5 years, and must provide such records to ARB upon request that document, on a calendar year basis:
+Each retailer of small containers of automotive refrigerant must maintain records on a manufacturer-specific basis for a period not less than 5 years, and must provide such records to CARB upon request that document, on a calendar year basis:

 the amounts of deposits collected under section 95366(a)(1) that are not returned or refunded to consumers under section 95366(a)(3), and